-There will be wing nights the first two Mondays in the month of December.
-5 - 8 pm
+There will be wing nights every Monday in the month of MARCH 5 - 8 pm.

 PURCHASE A CAR MAGNET OR WINDOW DECAL WITH THE ELKS LOGO.
 ALL PROCEEDS WILL BE DONATED TO HOME SERVICE.
 Magnets $5.00 Window Decals$1.00